vrnprkh/pyDigitalCircuitDiagrams/README.md

 # Overview
 Note: This project is a work in progress.
-The documentation is not complete, and wire connections curently do not render.
+Wire connections are implemented lazily, and the documentation may not be complete.

 ## Blocks